 Current research in the Tolman group encompasses synthetic bioinorganic and organometallic/polymer chemistry.
-In the bioinorganic area, our objective is to gain a fundamental structural, spectroscopic, and mechanistic understanding of metalloprotein active sites of biological and environmental importance via the synthesis, characterization, and examination of the reactivity of model complexes (Figure 1).
-The current goal of our research in the organometallic/polymer area is to synthesize and characterize a variety of metal complexes for use as catalysts for the polymerization of cyclic esters.
-In this project, particular emphasis is being placed on developing and understanding the mechanism(s) of processes for the controlled synthesis of polymers derived from renewable resources (Figure 2).
+In the bioinorganic area, our objective is to gain a fundamental structural, spectroscopic, and mechanistic understanding of metalloprotein active sites of biological and environmental importance via the synthesis, characterization, and examination of the reactivity of model complexes.
+The current goal of our research in the organometallic/polymer area is to synthesize and characterize a variety of metal complexes for use as catalysts for the polymerization of cyclic esters and for converting biomass feedstocks to useful monomers.
+In this project, particular emphasis is being placed on developing controlled synthesis of polymers derived from renewable resources.

 While the synthesis of new molecules lies at the center of our research effort, we also use a wide array of techniques to characterize the compounds we prepare and to examine their reactivity.
-Among the characterization methods that we use are X-ray crystallography, NMR, EPR, UV-Vis, FTIR, and resonance Raman spectroscopy, mass spectrometry, GC/MS, and cyclic voltammetry.
+Among the characterization methods that we use are X-ray crystallography, NMR, EPR, UV-Vis, FTIR, and resonance Raman spectroscopy, mass spectrometry, GC/M, SEC, DSC, tensile testing, and cyclic voltammetry.
 We also endeavor to unravel reaction mechanisms through kinetics and isotope labeling experiments.
-Students and postdoctoral associates in the group thus obtain a highly multidisciplinary training in the synthesis, structural and spectroscopic characterization, and mechanistic study of organic, inorganic, and organometallic molecules.
+Students and postdoctoral associates in the group thus obtain a highly multidisciplinary training in the synthesis, structural and spectroscopic characterization, and mechanistic study of organic, inorganic, and organometallic molecules and polymers.

-Financial support for the research is provided by the National Institutes of Health, National Science Foundation, and UM Institute for Renewable Energy and the Environment.
+Financial support for the research is provided by the National Institutes of Health, National Science Foundation, DARPA, Bridgestone, and BASF.

 |**A new video describing the research activities in the UM Department of Chemistry features some of us!
 Click here to view it.|